alex-gherega/colored-todo/README.md

 This Clojure project uses Lein-droid and Neko to create the Android app (see [wiki](https://github.com/alex-gherega/colored-todo/wiki))

 ## utils
-This is a small CLojure project with utilities for Codo For now it only allows one to generate a border for a TextView
+This is a small Clojure project with utilities for Codo For now it only allows one to generate a border for a TextView

 ### License